yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 type: docs
 ---

-This page documents the known issues and workarounds, and unsupported features when migrating data with YugabyteDB Voyager.
+This page documents known issues and workarounds, as well as unsupported features when migrating data with YugabyteDB Voyager.

 ## Known issues